h2r/sloop/README.md

 * The models are the frame of reference prediction models.
 There is a **front** model (for _front_ and _behind_) and a **left** model (for _left_ and _right_).
 Download the models from [here](https://drive.google.com/file/d/1XfOUa0xtRstUxJHBdNmk4SLJw970-4vV/view?usp=sharing) (models.zip, 42.4MB)
-and place it under `sloop/oopomdp/experiments/resources`.
+and place it under `sloop/oopomdp/experiments/resources` (you will need to create a directory called 'resources').

     After extraction your directory structure should look like: